vemiBGH/PULSEE/README.md

 is equal to pi/2.
 Setting a pulse made up of the single linearly polarized mode
 ```
-mode = pd.DataFrame([(1., 0.1, 0., np.pi/2, 0.)],
+mode = pd.DataFrame([(2 * np.pi, 0.2, 0., np.pi/2, 0.)],
                      columns=['frequency', 'amplitude', 'phase', 'theta_p', 'phi_p'])
 ```
-the pulse time should be equal to 5 us in order to produce a 90° rotation.
+the pulse time should be equal to `1/(4 * 0.1)` in order to produce a 90° rotation.
 Indeed, the effective amplitude of the wave is 0.05 T: the linearly polarized mode splits into two rotating waves, only one of which is in resonance with the system.

 Then, the state of the system is evolved and plotted with the following calls:
 ```
 dm_evolved = evolve(spin, h_unperturbed, dm_0, solver=magnus, \
-                    mode=mode, pulse_time=5, \
+                    mode=mode, pulse_time=1 / (4 * 0.1), \
                     picture = 'IP')

 plot_real_part_density_matrix(dm_evolved)